-Tax is usually taken out of your wages automatically once you earn a certain amount.
-For the tax year 2016-17, your basic Personal Allowance (the amount you can earn tax-free) is £11,000.
-If you earn below this amount you can claim tax back at the end of the tax year, so save your PAYE slips!
-Check out the GOV.UK site for more information on tax rates or visit HMRC’s local tax office web page.
+Tax is usually taken out of your wages automatically once you earn above a certain amount.
+If your earnings change during the year, you can claim tax back at the end of the tax year, so save your PAYE slips!
+Check out the GOV.UK site for more information on tax rates.

 As well as the rules above, the following regulations apply to young workers.

 If you are 16-17 you are entitled to: